zlaxton/movie_api/README.md

 # movie_api
 # Description
 The server-side component of a “movies” web application provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update theirpersonal information, and create a list of their favorite movies.
+Users are able to sign up, update theirpersonal information, and create a list of their favorite movies.
 # Feature Requirements
  - Return a list of ALL movies to the user
  - Return data (description, genre, director, image URL, whether it’s featured or not) about a